Outreach & Media

 Ask a Brain Scientist

-I have recently started working with Dr. Fumiko Hoeft on her Ask a Brain Scientist series, where kids aged 8-13 can attend, learn, ask questions, and receive a Junior Neuroscientist certificate for their participation.
+I worked closely with Dr. Fumiko Hoeft on her Ask a Brain Scientist series, where kids aged 8-13 can attend, learn, ask questions, and receive a Junior Neuroscientist certificate for their participation.

 Media